April 1, 2023

 Developed in Connecticut, ‘Brouwer’s Beauty’ is a cross between Pieris japonica and our native Pieris floribunda.
 The result is a beautiful shrub with purple-red winter buds which open to an abundant display of slightly fragrant white, bell-shaped flowers that are upright and slightly arching.
 New spring foliage is yellow-green, maturing to shiny dark green in summer and bronze in winter.
 The rich winter foliage complements the deep red flower buds, creating winter interest in the garden.
 Very hardy, it is slow growing, forming a dense shrub 5’-6’ tall and 3’-4’ wide in 10 years.
 This variety was a Cary Award winter in 2000, signifying its outstanding garden performance in our region.

-What are Andromeda flowers?
+What are Andromeda shrubs?

-When do Andromeda flowers bloom?
+When do Andromeda shrubs bloom?

-Where do Andromeda flowers grow best?
+Where do Andromeda shrubs grow best?

-How do you care for Andromeda flowers?
+How do you care for Andromeda shrubs?

-Are Andromeda flowers toxic?
+Are Andromeda shrubs toxic?